benface/tailwindcss-typography/README.md

   text-shadow: [value];
 }

-/* disableable with the "ellipsis" option */
+/* generated when the "ellipsis" option is set to true */ .ellipsis {
-.ellipsis {
   text-overflow: ellipsis;
 }